Yrzhang/MyQueue/README.md

 Please provide your solution in a git repository, with a build system and instructions on how to build and run your app

-2. Structure of the source code tree:
+3. Structure of the source code tree:

 Folder "src" contains the source code.
+"GenericQueue.hpp": Empty base class defenition.
+"MyLFQueue.hpp": An implementation of a lock free queue structure, using atomic varaibles and future/promise.
+Suitable for single reader/writer.
+"MyQueue.hpp": An implementation of a queue structure using mutex, and condition variable, suitable for multiple readers/writers
+"MyQueue.cpp": Unit test code.
+There are 2 test cases.
+The first test case exercises the constructors/assignment operators for the "MyQueue" class.
+The second test cases exercises both "MyLFQueue" class and "MyQueue", in 2 separate reader/writer threads.
+The unit test use random timing and trying to simulate the usage of the queue structure in real life.

 Folder "Debug" contains the makefiles and excecutable binary.

-3. Instructions to build:
+4. Instructions to build:

 Firstly enter folder "Debug".
 To clean the project: "make clean".